dprojects/Woodworking/Docs/README.md

 * **c - report type:** this report type shows the dimensions for all named constraints inside Sketch objects and the `Length` size from `PartDesign` objects.
 * **p - report type:** this report type shows the dimensions for all constraints on Sketch objects, whether named or unnamed, and the `Length` size from `PartDesign` objects.
 * **a - report type:** this report is some kind of approximation of needed material.
 It uses different approach to dimensions, because the dimensions are not get here from objects, they are calculated from raw vertices.
 You have to be careful because the dimensions are occupied space in 3D by the object and you can see the difference for all rotated elements.
 This type of report can be directly imported at [cutlistoptimizer.com](https://www.cutlistoptimizer.com/) website tool.

-> [!TIP]
-> Personally, I create two cutting lists.
-First is `q - report type` for the person in the cutting service.
-> The second one is `n - report type` so I can verify that all the elements I received from the store and all
-> elements had the correct dimensions, so I can write on it.
-I usually create furniture for myself from `18 mm white chipboard`,
-> but if, for example, I need to order plywood shelves or boards in a different color, I create `g - report type`
-> for the person in the cutting service, where the appropriate board types and colors are grouped.

-**Additional reports:**

 * **thickness summary:** turns off or on the thickenss summary.
 * **dowels and screws:** shows dowels created via [magicDowels](#magicdowels] tool and also Woodworking workbench screw replaced via [panel2link](#panel2link) or [panel2clone](#panel2clone) tools.
 If you want to have custom dowels or screws visible at the report you need to have `Part::Cylinder` object inside with measurements.
 * **decorations:** shows dimensions for objects considered as decoration, i.e. `PartDesign::Fillet`, `PartDesign::Chamfer`, `Part::Sphere`, `Part::Cone`, `Part::Torus` object types.